mhm-ufz/FORCES/README.md

 The `jams_fortran` library was formerly developed at the CHS department at the UFZ and is now released under the [MIT license](https://github.com/mcuntz/jams_fortran/blob/master/LICENSE).

 ## Using FORCES with your Fortran program
-If you want to write a fortran program using forces, like this example `test.f90`:
+Let's assume, you want to write a fortran program using forces, like this example `test.f90`:
 ```fortran
 program test
   use mo_message, only : message